-With Earth day just passed, I’ve found some great time for reflection and acknowledgement of my impact on this earth, the amount of waste I create and the methods I’m working towards to reduce that waste.
+With Earth day recently passed, I’ve found some great time for reflection and acknowledgement of my impact on this earth, the amount of waste I create and the methods I’m working towards to reduce that waste.

 It’s these moments when I find myself in that place of comparison, (full of judgement which is entirely my fabrication) that I am reminded by the often subtle and very soft voice, that I’m doing well.
 Any effort, any awareness, is a good step.
 Yes, I still buy things in plastic.
 Yes, I still have things shipped to me.
 I try to make changes where and when I can.